 Catalyst preparation.
 Newer techniques for surface analysis (ESCA, AES, SEMEDAX, EXAFS, SIMS).
 Treatment of mass and heat transfer effects in catalytic kinetics.

 In this course we discuss the following topics: (i) the basic scientific principles enabling the field of tissue engineering (cell culture, biology of extracellular matrix molecules, elements of immune reaction to transplants); (ii) engineering fundamentals (biomaterials/scaffolds for tissue growth, engineering the microenvironment for optimal cell organization and function; technologies for spatio-temporal control of cell/tissue organization); (iii) methods for genetic manipulation of cells; and (iv) specific examples of bioengineered tissues including skin, blood vessels, bone and others.
-The ultimate goal is for the students to understand the main conceptual and technical challenges facing the field of tissue engineering and regenerative medicine and the transition of cell therapies from the laboratory to the clinic.

 Graduate students are required to attend weekly seminars presented by distinguished speakers from academia and industry.

 The first semester of a two-semester course sequence that will introduce students to the fundamental concepts of scientific computing, with particular attention given to algorithms that are well-suited to high performance computer architectures.
 The first semester will concentrate on computational linear algebra, including iterative and direct methods for solving linear systems and for eigenvalue problems, and the use of BLAS and other public domain libraries.
 This course is equivalent to CDA 609, CE620, CSE 547, MAE 609, MTH 667, and PHY 515.